AeN-R-Workshop/7-GitHub/README.md

     git commit -m "Created file newFile.txt"

   6. Push these changes to the origin on GitHub.
-Here, 'origin' refers to where the repo is hosted online, and 'main' is the default name of the branch (previously master in repos created before October 2020).
+Here, 'origin' refers to the URL of where the repo is hosted online, and 'main' is the default name of the branch (previously master in repos created before October 2020).

     git push origin main

   7. Pull the local repository.
-This pulls any changes that may have been made to the repository.
+This pulls any updates that exist on GitHub to your local repository.

     git pull

   *This isn't neccessary in this case as you know that you are the only person working on your respository, but it is a good habit to pull after your have pushed to check if any changes have been made by someone else.*

   8. Create a new branch for testing.
-This is good practice when you don't want to make changes to the main branch.
+This is good practice when you don't want to make changes to the main branch, which should be only the main workflow (approved/released versions).

     git branch testBranch